SheelaQueen/AdminBot-TheZ/README.md

 # AdminBot Features Documentation

-**If u want access just open a ticket in my discord server with reason: AdminBot command: !ticket AdminBot**

 AdminBot is a comprehensive and robust Discord bot designed to manage and enhance server experiences.
 Below is a detailed feature breakdown, comparing AdminBot to popular alternatives like MEE6, Dyno, and Carl-Bot.

+If u want the code/script just open a ticket in my discord server | !ticket AdminBot

 ## Feature Comparison